amitjohney/sylvatest/docs/metal3.md

 In particular Ironic on the management cluster is exposed to the external world through a LoadBalancer Service and it is meant to load the Ironic-Python-Agent on the remote servers through the Virtual Media.

-Such configuration has a **requirement**: in order for the remote servers to be able to reach the Ironic Service on the management cluster, a **DHCP server** must be configured locally to their location.
+Such configuration has a **requirement**: in order for the remote servers to be able to reach the Ironic Service on the management cluster, a **DHCP server** must be configured locally to their location (or alternatively a DHCP Relay).

 ### Images for target OS